NorthernDemon/Lifestyle-Coach/README.md

 Introduction
 -------

-SDE project 2014/2015

-LifestyleCoach is designed to help fatty lazy guys, like Matteo Matteovich, to get in shape!
-Our solution is web service oriented and opened for integration with other datasources.
+LifestyleCoach is designed to help fatty lazy guys, like [Matteo Matteovich](https://docs.google.com/document/d/1kcRTSzxkvRPT5Lp3A1eqqR51NNqHHHbmHFrjZKqs4Kc/edit?usp=sharing), to get in shape!
+Our solution is service oriented and opened for integration with other datasources.

-####N-tier architecture includes
-    - Client layer
-    - Process layer
-    - Service layer
-    - Local datasource
-    - External datasources

-####Application is done using
-    - Spring Framework
-    - Hibernate
-    - JSF
-    - JPA
-    - Log4J
-    - Jackson
-    - H2 in-memory database
-    - Embedded Tomcat

-####External datasource
-    - Google Calendar
-    - Facebook
-    - Mashape
-    - and much more!

 ####Features
     - login with Facebook account to import personal data and post to the wall.